HBLL-Makerspace/ringlight_firmware/README.md

 ### Optional (LaTeX)

 An optional installation is the latex packages.
 LaTeX is a documentation generation tool for pdfs and other formats.
-It is used extensivly in industry to create user manuals and the likes.
+It is used in industry to create user manuals and getting started pdf's.
 Each LaTeX project consists of a bunch of tex files, which contain a text based lanaguge to describe the docuement.
 Take a look at one to get a feel for it.
 The tex files are used to compile a pdf, and is very configurable.
 The following command will install latex onto a Ubuntu system, it is a very large install so be prepared for it to take longer than ussual.

 ```
 sudo apt install texlive-full